marijnh/Eloquent-JavaScript/00_intro.md

 # Introduction

 This is a book about instructing ((computer))s.
-Computers are about as common a screwdrivers today.
+Computers are about as common as screwdrivers today.
 But they are quite a bit more complex than screwdrivers, and making them do the precise thing you want them to do isn't always easy.